Encrypted XIP and MCUboot#

 Following image shows flash memory layout:

-3.3 Flow of modified overwrite only mode#
+3.1.2 OTA flow of modified overwrite only mode#

 Following image shows simplified flow of MCUboot overwrite-only mode extended with encrypted XIP extension.